Last updated on January 22nd, 2019 at 01:58 pm

 - You are beautiful even with that scar on your face.

-- You’re not just a cab driver, you’re a dad, paving a new way for your son.
+- You’re not just a cab driver but a dad, paving a new way for your son.
 Be proud.

 - You can do this.
-I know it will be hard, but I believe in you.
+I know it will be challenging, but I believe in you.

 Call me strange, but I am very proactive about how I think about people.
 Do I always get it right?
-Heck no. One eye roll from that woman behind the counter and my good attitude disappears.
-But most of the time I find myself naturally loving on people in my mind.
+Heck no. One eye roll from that woman behind the counter, and my good attitude disappears.
+But most of the time, I find myself naturally loving people in my mind.
 Or at least trying to.

-Now that I look back, I even did it in college, which explains why I had the reputation for attracting the people who had problems making friends.
+Now that I look back, I even did it in college, which explains why I had a reputation for attracting people who had problems making friends.
 And probably explains why the guys I went out with never stuck around for long.
-Not good to be on a first date thinking, “I love you.
+It’s not good to be on a first date thinking, “I love you.
 I believe in you.
 I want to have your children.”

-For the first time, I’m seeing my success as a motivational speaker from a different perspective.
-This isn’t about performance, or story, or content, or even what I want to say to my audience – even though all of that is still crucial.
+For the first time, I see my success as a motivational speaker from a different perspective.
+This isn’t about performance, story, content, or even what I want to say to my audience, even though all of that is still crucial.

-This is about how I FEEL about them – how I CHOOSE to feel about them – from the moment I put pen to paper, to the moment I walk into the room until the moment I leave.
+This is about how I feel about them and how I choose to feel about them–from the moment I put pen to paper to the moment I walk into the room until the moment I leave.
 This is about the subliminal messaging I’m sending to them.

 Why does it work?